syntevo/syntevo.github.io/SmartGit/Latest/Bitbucket-integration.md

 ![](attachments/bitbucket-oauth-grant.png)

-Once you have confirmed this page, you will be redirected to *[syntevo.com](http://syntevo.com)* , where the generated access code will be displayed.
-Copy&paste this code into SmartGit's **Generate API Token** dialog and invoke **Authenticate**.
-The code will be used to create an *application access token* which will be used to populate the **Token** field.
+Once you have confirmed this page, you will be redirected to a specific port on `localhost`, where SmartGit is waiting to intercept a one-time authorization code.
+The code will be used to
+create an *application access token* which will be used to populate the **Token** field.
 Finally, confirm the **Add Hosting Provider** dialog using **Add**.